shashankgroovy/shashankgroovy.github.io/_posts/2014-05-31-tinkering-with-the-android-bootanimation.markdown

 It was a marvellous feeling.
 I spent the entire new year night getting Ubuntu Touch on my phone and by 5 a.m.
 I was ready.

-But I'll cover that in a separate blog post later.
+I'll cover that in a separate blog post later.

 Now, let me tell you how I wondered about moving from my stock nexus boot animation to a custom new boot animation.